berzentine/SRS/Survery.md

   - [ ] Yes
   - [ ] No

-* A place where you can find previous examination paper?
+* Do you struggle to find time table in the intranet ?
   - [ ] Yes
   - [ ] No

-* Do you struggle to find time table in the intranet ?
+* Would a widget that sends out updates when a professor uploads a lecture in his folder be useful to you?
+It would particularly give out updates only for the courses in which, you have enrolled.
   - [ ] Yes
   - [ ] No